seoelab/Seoela-personal-website/content/authors/admin/_index.md

   icon: ☕️
 last_name: Seoela
 highlight_name: true
-first_name: Alice
+first_name: Bonang
 email: bseoela@iu.edu
 ---

 ## About Me

-I am currently an economics Ph.D. student at Indiana University, with research interests in international trade, computational macroeconomics, environmental economics and applied econometrics.
-Prior to embarking on my doctoral studies, I held a position as a labor economist at the Idaho Department of Labor.
-My academic background includes a bachelor's degree in physics from the College of Idaho and a master's degree in economics from Boise State University.
+I am a Ph.D. student in Economics at Indiana University.
+My research focuses on the intersection of international trade, energy, and environmental economics, with a secondary concentration in computational macroeconomics.
+I examine how globalization and environmental policy interact through channels such as trade and regulation, and I analyze their broader economic and societal implications.
+Prior to beginning my doctoral studies, I served as a labor economist at the Idaho Department of Labor.

 {{% staticref "https://bonangseoela.netlify.app/uploads/resume.pdf" "newtab" %}} For more information, please see my CV.{{% /staticref %}}